Body Doubling: The ADHD Study Hack That Actually Works

 When you start a timer that tracks your work, you're creating a digital observer.
 The app doesn't judge you, but it watches.
 And that watching changes your behavior in the same way a human presence would.

 The streak feature amplifies this effect through loss aversion.
 After twenty consecutive study days, the thought of breaking your streak becomes genuinely painful—more motivating than any abstract goal could be.
+For more ways to maintain momentum, explore our guide on study motivation.
 You're no longer accountable to a vague intention to study more.
 You're accountable to your own track record, to the chain you've built, to your past self who did the work and your future self who will see the results.

 And at the end of each week, the data confronts you with reality.
 How many hours did you actually study?
 Which subjects got attention?
 Where did you fall short?
 This objective record creates a form of accountability that no human partner could match.
 You can negotiate with a study buddy, make excuses, soften the truth.
 You cannot negotiate with numbers.